Faubourg Livaudais: Geography and landmarks

-Faubourg Livaudais is located between St. Charles to Simon Bolivar and Jackson to Washington.
+The neighborhood boundaries are located from St. Charles to Simon Bolivar and Jackson to Washington.
+The Faubourg Livaudais is a subsection of the area that many residents refer to as Central City, the Garden District, or Uptown, depending on the exact location.
 There is one school within the boundaries of the neighborhood—James Singleton Charter School.
 However, other public charter and private schools are nearby.